-The NAIC report says that from 1994 to 2014 slightly less than $100 Billion in claims have been paid to American families.
+The National Association of Insurance Commissioners (NAIC) LTC Experience Report (May 2016) says that from 1994 to 2014, slightly less than $100 Billion in claims have been paid to American families.
 The NAIC study also shows those with Long-Term Care Insurance receive more paid care at home than those who don't.

-- short-duration – This is a mini-policy that will cover a year, sometimes two of long-term care.
-Some of these plans only cover care at home, others include facilities.
+- Short-duration – This is a mini-policy that will cover a year, sometimes two of long-term care.
+Some of these plans only cover care at home; others include facilities.
 Generally, they have reduced underwriting criteria as well.

-A Long-Term Care Insurance specialist can make the proper recommendations for you based on your situation.
+A qualified Long-Term Care Insurance specialist can make the proper recommendations for you based on your situation.
 They should take the time and ask many questions about your health, family history, finances, and retirement plans and your general concerns about how your family may – or may not be involved in your future care.

 The best time to plan is before retirement as you can enjoy much lower premiums and perhaps obtain preferred health discounts.

 Nobody ever said life was easy.
-As we age it really doesn't get any easier unless you plan in advance and give yourself, and your family, peace-of-mind.
+As we age, it really doesn't get any easier unless you plan in advance and give yourself and your family peace-of-mind.

 The resources on LTC NEWS will help you prepare your family and finances for the financial costs and burdens that come with longevity.
 As you prepare for your future retirement, better consider the consequences long-term care will have on you and your loved ones.